 This year the Geminids will peak during the night (starting at 9-10 p.m.) and early morning hours of 13 and 14 of December.
-A nearly full moon will make 2013 an unfavorable year for watching the Geminids.
-However, since the Geminids are bright meteors you still may be able to view this plentiful shower.
+You will want to view these meteors during the earlier part of the night as a quarter moon will rise around midnight.

 - Origin: 3200 Phaethon (an asteroid or a possible "rock comet")

 - Peak Activity: 13-14 Dec.
 2014

 - Peak Activity Meteor Count: Approximately 120 meteors per hour

 - Meteor Velocity: 35 km (22 miles) per second

 The Geminids, which peak during mid-December each year, are considered to be one of the best and most reliable annual meteor showers.
 The Geminids did not start out that way.
 The Geminids first began appearing in the mid-1800s.
 However, the first showers were not noteworthy with only 10 - 20 meteors seen per hour.
 Since that time, the Geminids have grown to become one of the most major showers of the year.
 During its peak, 120 Geminid meteors can be seen per hour.

 The Geminids are bright and fast meteors and tend to be yellow in color.
 Geminids are also known for their fireball meteors.
 Fireballs are larger explosions of light and color that can persist longer than an average meteor streak.
 This is due to the fact that fireballs originate from larger particles of material.
 Fireballs are also brighter, with magnitudes brighter than -3.